Kristina01111000/Drws_site/README.md

 - Add pages to the https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ page
 - On yoga & you continued get a new pdf, the formatting is messed up -> still need it
 - When i get the pdf fix it on the yoga & you continued page
-- Change 4 Elements in Me Graph back to “4 element personhood score”